airbytehq/airbyte/docs/tutorials/locating-files-local-destination.md

 This tutorial will describe how to look for json and csv files in when using local destinations on Windows on a local deployment.

-There is generally some confusion when using local destination as your destination in Airbyte on Windows, especially if you are running WSL2 to power Docker.
-There are also two folders generated at the root folder of your Docker folder which will point you in the wrong direction
+There can be confusion when using local destinations in Airbyte on Windows, especially if you are running WSL2 to power Docker.
+There are also two folders generated at the root folder of your Docker folder which will point you in the wrong direction.

 ## Locating where your temp folder is